ryanisaacg/brick/language-roadmap.md

 - type level support for passing closures
 - use closures for iteration?

-unsafe:
-- functions can be declared unsafe
-- you can have unsafe blocks (or statements?)
-- you can only call unsafe functions from within unsafe blocks

 extern:
 - opaque extern pointers
-- extern functions are unsafe
 - externs can only do C FFI stuff, for ease of wasm backend

 syntax niceties: